 Tom Manger, from the Secular Coalition for California

 Tom Manger, the Legislative Chair for the Secular Coalition for California (SCCA), will be speaking on secular activism in California.
 The SCCA has had a number of successes helping to minimize religious bias and religious privileging in new legislation.
 In this talk, Tom will give a wrap up of 2014 California legislation from a secular perspective.
 He will also talk about activities planned for 2015 and ways you can assist in not just enforcing the separation of church and state, but ways to reverse the many ways that religion is unduly privileged in existing laws.

-Tom will be speaking just after lunch.
+Tom will be speaking just before lunch.

 In addition to our great line-up of speakers, we'll also have community announcements from:

 - David Diskin, president of Camp Quest West